-1.32.4 CCSDS AND ETSI VCM AND/ ACM MODE
+2.4 CCSDS AND ETSI VCM / ACM MODE

-The ETSI DVB-S2 standard includes a CCM mode (Constant Coding and Modulation) but also a VCM (Variable Coding and Modulation) and an ACM (Adaptive Coding and Modulation) modes.
+The ETSI DVB-S2 standard includes a CCM mode (Constant Coding and Modulation) but also a VCM (Variable Coding and Modulation) and an ACM (Adaptive Coding and Modulation) mode.

-The CCSDS Recommended Standard [1][1] being an adaptive adaptation profile of the ETSI DVB-S2 standard, the CCSDS Recommended Standard [1][1] can accommodate DVB-S2 CCM as well as VCM and ACM modes.
+The CCSDS Recommended Standard [1] being an adaptation profile of the ETSI DVB-S2 standard, the CCSDS Recommended Standard [1] can accommodate DVB-S2 CCM as well as VCM and ACM modes.